eerkela/bertrand/README.rst

 *  **Dynamic arguments** with custom validators, default values, and programmatic extensions.
-These can be used to actively manage the values that are supplied to a function by defining validators for its arguments, which can perform their own preprocessing before passing the result into the body of the function itself.
+These can be used to actively manage the values that are supplied to a function by defining validators for its arguments, which can perform their own processing before passing the result into the body of the function itself.
 Validators such as these can also be used to add new arguments to a function at run time, passing them through to any dispatched implementations that might request them.

 Together, these enable a functional approach to extending pandas with small, fully encapsulated functions performing special operations based on the types of their arguments.
 They can be combined to create powerful, dynamic patches for its rich feature set, which can be deployed directly to pandas data structures on a global basis.
-This enables users to surgically overload virtually any aspect of the existing pandas interface or add entirely new behavior specific to one or more data types.
+Users are thus able to surgically overload virtually any aspect of the pandas interface, or add entirely new behavior specific to one or more data types.

 ..
 TODO: uncomment this once the package is pushed to PyPI